Olga Caro

 Olga Caro Alda

-Olga Caro Alda (April 25, 1949) is a French author, Hispanist, university professor and lecturer.
-Her parents were both Spaniards.
-She holds a PhD in the Spanish language, and has taught Latin American literature and culture at the Université du Maine, Le Mans, France.
-She is an expert on the works of Ecuadorian novelist Jorge Icaza.
-Her interest in Icaza led her to Ecuador in 1994, where she searched through libraries for information on the author.
-She met Icaza’s widow, Marina Moncayo, who opened the doors to her home as well as the author’s own archives, which Caro studied, photocopied and photographed.
-In a library she discovered two of Icaza’s long-lost stories, “Patrón Rafico,” published under the title “Capítulo para una novela inédita” (1945) and “Fantasía reincidente” (1960).
-After telling Marina about her find, Marina remarked: “It’s incredible, Jorge was looking for them to publish them and he couldn’t find them!”
-With the agreement of Icaza’s daughters, Fenia and Cristina, in 2005 Caro published a book entitled “Nouvelles de Jorge Icaza et études critiques” [Short stories by Jorge Icaza and critical studies], which included the two stories, as well as eight essays written by Caro about Icaza in previous years.
-Olga Caro has also written essays on Peruvian novelist Mario Vargas Llosa.
+Olga Caro Alda (April 25, 1949) is a French author, Hispanist, researcher, university professor, and lecturer.
+She holds a PhD in the Spanish language and has been teaching Latin American literature and culture at the Université du Maine in Le Mans, France.
+She specializes in the works of Ecuadorian novelist Jorge Icaza.
+In 1994, her interest in Icaza took her to Ecuador, where she extensively researched the author by exploring libraries and connecting with Icaza’s widow, Marina Moncayo.
+Marina graciously welcomed her into her home and provided access to Icaza’s personal archives, which Caro meticulously studied, photocopied, and photographed.
+During her research, Caro discovered two of Icaza’s long-lost stories, “Patrón Rafico” (published as “Capítulo para una novela inédita” in 1945) and “Fantasía reincidente” (1960).
+Impressed by her findings, Caro shared the news with Marina, who exclaimed, “It’s incredible, Jorge was looking for them to publish them and he couldn’t find them!”
+With the approval of Icaza’s daughters, Fenia and Cristina, Caro published a book in 2005 titled “Nouvelles de Jorge Icaza et études critiques” [Short stories by Jorge Icaza and critical studies].
+The book featured the two rediscovered stories and included eight essays that Caro had previously written about Icaza.

 Associations Olga Caro belongs to